 In addition to writing a story about the life of Livermore, Smitten includes what is known as the Livermore Key at the end of the book, which was Jesse Livermore’s way of following and interpreting the Market through Keeping Records, and inspecting those records carefully and regularly.

 Jesse understood that Humans were often responsible for strong market moves up or down.
 If people moved markets, what moved people he wondered?
-In his lifetime of trading, he learned what moved people, it was Emotions!
-Feelings like fear and greed that could be amplified when felt by many could cause major bull or Bear Markets.
+In his lifetime of trading, he learned what moved people; it was Emotions!
+Feelings like fear and greed that could be amplified when felt by many could cause major bull or bear markets.

-He traded heavily in the early decades of the 1900s, an amazing era to speculate in stocks.
+Jesse Livermore traded heavily in the early decades of the 1900s, an amazing era to speculate in stocks.
 His lofty speculation wisdom will stand tall for ages to come.
 ‘Reminiscences of a Stock Operator’ the greatest book on speculation contains the record of his historic feats.

 A gifted financial journalist named Edwin Lefevre wrote this book.
 Mr. Lefevre penned the account as if from the first-person perspective of a fictional trader named Larry Livingston.
 As Lefevre had spent weeks extensively interviewing Jesse Livermore, market historians are virtually unanimous in viewing Lefevre’s classic book as a thinly disguised biography of Livermore’s trading life.
 The speculation wisdom contained in this miraculous book is just breathtaking and truly invaluable for all speculators to come.